ProjectAmbri/bylaws/AF_Bylaws.md

 8. A member shall retain the right to, at any time, withdraw membership by notifying any of the Board of Directors by written notice or other reliable, verifiable means.
 When a member leaves the collective voluntarily, all issues related to keys, passwords, and the disbursement of shared property will be determined by the collective on a case-by-case basis.

 ### Section 4: Board of Directors
-1. The affairs of this Corporation shall be managed by a Board of Directors which consists of at least a minimum of four (4) members of the Corporation.
+1. The affairs of the AF shall be managed by a Board of Directors which consists of at least a minimum of four (4) members of the AF.
 The maximum number of Directors may be specified by amendment of the Bylaws.

-2. The minimum four (4) Directors shall serve as the Officers of the Corporation, as follows:
+2. The minimum four (4) Directors shall serve as the Officers of the AF, as follows:

-    A.  President, whose duties include representing the Corporation when necessary, such as signing grant applications and similar official documents;
+    A.  President, whose duties include representing the AF when necessary, such as signing grant applications and similar official documents;

     B.  Vice President, whose duties include facilitating regular, annual, and special meetings as well as filling in for the President’s duties when necessary;

-    C.  Treasurer, whose duties include making sure that the accounting books and records of the Corporation are maintained and who is custodian of all assets and monies of the Corporation.
-The Treasurer shall report monthly the Corporation’s financial status to the membership at regular meetings.
+    C.  Treasurer, whose duties include making sure that the accounting books and records of the AF are maintained and who is custodian of all assets and monies of the AF.
+The Treasurer shall report monthly the AF’s financial status to the membership at regular meetings.

-    D.  Scribe Secretary, whose duties include shall maintaining meeting records and membership and director rolls of the Corporation.
+    D.  Scribe Secretary, whose duties include shall maintaining meeting records and membership and director rolls of the AF.

     E.  In the event of resignation or removal of one of the above directors, a special meeting shall be held open to all Collective Members to elect the replacement.

 3. If the Board of Directors consists of more than the minimum four (4) Directors, non-Officer Directors must:

-	A.  Share in performing the tasks of running the business of the Corporation, such as fund-raising, outreach, and day-to-day operations; and
+	A.  Share in performing the tasks of running the business of the AF, such as fund-raising, outreach, and day-to-day operations; and

 	B. Make a good-faith effort to attend the four (4) quarterly meetings.

-4. The Board of Directors may at its discretion create a paid-staff position, an advisory board, or other similar supportive roles in the best interests of the Corporation.
+4. The Board of Directors may at its discretion create a paid-staff position, an advisory board, or other similar supportive roles in the best interests of the AF.

 5. The Board shall operate by consensus of its membership Directors who are present; if consensus can’t be reached, a majority vote shall be taken.
-The Corporation’s consensus process is described under Article IV, Quorum and Voting Requirements.
+The AF’s consensus process is described under Article IV, Quorum and Voting Requirements.

 6. A quorum of one half five (5) of the current Board membership of Directors, then holding office, shall be required to transact business at a regular meeting.
 In an emergency or other situation requiring prompt action, the available Directors, by unanimous decision, may take or direct action to be taken on behalf of the Board, subject to ratification of the Board at its the next regular meeting.

 ### Section 5: Board of Directors Elections and Removal
 1. The Board of Directors shall be reviewed once per year by Collective Members at the Fall quarterly meeting.
 Directors Officers shall hold office for one-year terms and may be re-elected following the expiration of their term of office.
 There is no term limit to Board Membership as long as Collective Members continue to re-elect them.

-2. Four (4) Officers of the Corporation shall be elected at each annual meeting.
+2. Four (4) Officers of the AF shall be elected at each annual meeting.
 Officer positions are defined in Aricle ## Section ##:(2).
 Directors Officers shall hold office for one (1) year or until their successors are duly elected.
 The annual meeting shall be held as specified in Article ##, Paragraph ##.
 Only Collective Members are eligible to hold Board of Director or Officer positions.

 3. Officers are elected either by acclamation, by consensus, or by receiving a majority of the votes cast by members at the annual meeting.

-4. Each Member of the Corporation may cast one (1) vote per position in the election of Officers.
+4. Each Member of the AF may cast one (1) vote per position in the election of Officers.
 Candidates for office receiving the highest number of votes shall be elected, provided no candidate shall be elected with less than three (3) votes.
 In the event of a failure to elect a sufficient number of Officers, the election shall be repeated until all offices have been filled from the remaining candidates.
 In the event of a tied vote, the election shall be repeated from among the tied candidates.

 5. An Officer, by not attending three (3) consecutive membership regular meetings, may be removed from office by a vote of the membership.
 A resulting vacant board position Office shall be filled by general election at the next regularly scheduled membership meeting.